MaximBacar/asl-bridge/readme.md

 # ASL-Bridge
-Make the bridge between sign language and speaking.
+Bridge the gap between sign language and speaking.

 ## Description